joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 water][19] or on the [wall of a room][20], or in a [brick][21].
 In all cases we are forced to conclude that a sufficiently large system contains all possible consciousnesses.
-So the proposition that consciousness is computation leads quite inextricably to a sort of panpsychism.
-But even if we could stomach a traditional conception of panpsychism that posits that all things are conscious in some primitive way, this goes far beyond that.
-We are forced to conclude that large groups of atoms aren't just vaguely conscious, but they contain *all* consciousnesses, including our own.
+So the proposition that consciousness is computation leads quite inevitably to an extreme panpsychism.
+Even if we could stomach a traditional conception of panpsychism that posits that all things are conscious in some primitive way, this goes far beyond that.
+We are forced to conclude that all things aren't just vaguely conscious, but they contain *all* consciousnesses, including our own!

 ## (Some) computers can still be conscious!